uDALES/u-dales/docs/udales-example-simulations.md

 #### Pre-defined buildings

-The buildings are read in by a file containing the block geometries:
+The buildings are read in by a file containing the block geometries (more information on blocks in uDALES can be found under docs/set-up):

 ```fortran
 &INPS